 You have a solid incident response plan.
 You are confident that you have included all possible known scenarios for a cyber attack.
 You feel prepared.
 But have you tested your Cybersecurity incident response plan?
 Or – if you have tested it, how long has it been since you tested the incident response plan?

-An incident response plan is considered by many as an essential plan which is meant to guide you in the event of a cyber attack or data breach or if your company fall prey to any Cybersecurity incident.
+An incident response plan is considered by many as an essential plan which is meant to guide you in the event of a cyber-attack or data breach or if your company falls prey to any Cybersecurity incident.

-As we have been told over and over again, it is not “if” the company will suffer a breach or cyber attack, but rather “when”.
+As we have been told over and over again, it is not “if” the company will suffer a breach or cyberattack, but rather “when”.
 That incident response is going to be needed at some point.
-Which is why the process of developing the incident response plan should also include testing it - periodically.
+This is why the process of developing the incident response plan should also include testing it - periodically.

 In our role at 24By7Security, we often come in not only at the planning stage for an incident response plan but also in the invocation of the plan after the occurrence of an incident.
 We have seen our incident response plans activated due to various incidents such as stolen and lost devices, private information sent out by email by an employee, or an internal disruption of data or access rights by disgruntled employees.
 The devil is in the detail - the procedures outlined in any incident response plan should be detailed enough and flexible enough to accommodate different incidents or attacks causing the loss being addressed.